TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/no-more-ideas/readme.md

 The theme of my wiki-blog-garden is [NO MORE IDEAS](https://www.todepond.com/wikiblogarden/my-wikiblogarden).

 I strongly believe that we shouldn't come up with any more ideas.
-We should merge existing ideas instead (while being careful not to make any new ideas in the process).
+We should merge existing ones instead (while being careful not to create any new ideas in the process).

 We should reduce the total number of ideas in the universe!